Economy of Africa: Manufacturing

 Both the African Union and the United Nations have outlined plans in modern years on how Africa can help itself industrialize and develop significant manufacturing sectors to levels proportional to the African economy in the 1960s with 21st-century technology.
 This focus on growth and diversification of manufacturing and industrial production, as well as diversification of agricultural production, has fueled hopes that the 21st century will prove to be a century of economic and technological growth for Africa.
 This hope, coupled with the rise of new leaders in Africa in the future, inspired the term "the African Century", referring to the 21st century potentially being the century when Africa's vast untapped labor, capital, and resource potentials might become a world player.

 This hope in manufacturing and industry is helped by the boom in communications technology and local mining industry in much of sub-Saharan Africa.
 Namibia has attracted industrial investments in recent years and South Africa has begun offering tax incentives to attract foreign direct investment projects in manufacturing.

 Countries such as Mauritius have plans for developing new "green technology" for manufacturing.
 Developments such as this have huge potential to open new markets for African countries as the demand for alternative "green" and clean technology is predicted to soar in the future as global oil reserves dry up and fossil fuel-based technology becomes less economically viable.

-Nigeria in recent years has been embracing industrialization, It currently has an indigenous vehicle manufacturing company, Innoson Vehicle Manufacturing (IVM) which manufactures Rapid Transit Buses, Trucks and SUVs with an upcoming introduction of Cars.
+Nigeria in recent years has been embracing industrialization, It currently has an indigenous vehicle manufacturing company, Innoson Vehicle Manufacturing (IVM), which manufactures rapid transit buses, trucks and SUVs, with an upcoming introduction of cars.
 Their various brands of vehicle are currently available in Nigeria, Ghana and other West African Nations.
-Nigeria also has few Electronic manufacturers like Zinox, the first Branded Nigerian Computer and Electronic gadgets (like tablet PCs) manufacturers.
+Nigeria also has few a electronic manufacturers like Zinox, the first branded Nigerian computer, and electronic gadgets (like tablet PCs) manufacturers.
 In 2013, Nigeria introduced a policy regarding import duty on vehicles to encourage local manufacturing companies in the country.
 In this regard, some foreign vehicle manufacturing companies like Nissan have made known their plans to have manufacturing plants in Nigeria.
-Apart from Electronics and vehicles, most consumer, pharmaceutical and cosmetic products, building materials, textiles, home tools, plastics and so on are also manufactured in the country and exported to other west African and African countries.
+Apart from electronics and vehicles, most consumer, pharmaceutical and cosmetic products, building materials, textiles, home tools, plastics and so on are also manufactured in the country and exported to other west African and African countries.
 Nigeria is currently the largest manufacturer of cement in Sub-saharan Africa. and Dangote Cement Factory, Obajana is the largest cement factory in sub-saharan Africa.
 Ogun is considered to be Nigeria's industrial hub (as most factories are located in Ogun and even more companies are moving there), followed by Lagos.

 The manufacturing sector is small but growing in East Africa.
 The main industries are textile and clothing, leather processing, agribusiness, chemical products, electronics and vehicles.
 East African countries like Uganda also produce motorcycles for the domestic market.